triszt4n/eventhub/README.md

 # Event Hub

-Beginner Ruby on Rails home project.
+My first homework project learning Ruby on Rails.
+Event Hub is a beginner social media app for sharing events with your future and present fans.
+Events --- like rock band gigs, theatrical performances, TED talks, tech shows etc. --- can be organized freely, they can be published, so that users could find them and subscribe to the posts on them.

 # Details

 ### Ruby version

-Versions used during development: ruby 2.7.1p83 rails 6.0.3.2
+Versions used during development:
+* ruby 2.7.1p83
+* rails 6.0.3.2

 ### Set up